jeffhhk/microKanren-arith/git-subtree-howto.md

 If your intention is to eventually push a subtree commit upstream, it is best to take care not to mix files from the subtree and files elsewhere in the same commit.

-## Integrate a subtree with truncated change history
+## Producer: Integrate a subtree with truncated change history

 If pre-integration history of the upstream repository is not interesting, passing the flag --squash to git subtree add will present the subtree history as a single commit instead of its entire history.